-- Level 1 Quoted prices are available in active markets for identical investments as of the reporting date.
+Level 1 - Quoted prices are available in active markets for identical investments as of the reporting date.
 The type of investments included in Level 1 include listed equities, listed derivatives and treasury bills and notes.
-As required by ASC 820, the Company does not adjust the quoted price for these investments, even in situations where the Company holds a large position and a sale could reasonably impact the quoted price. - Level 2 Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
-Periodically, the Company holds investments in corporate bonds, municipal bonds and other debt securities, the estimated fair values of which are based on prices provided by external pricing services. - Level 3 Pricing inputs are unobservable for the investment and includes situations where there is little, if any, market activity for the investment.
+As required by ASC 820, the Company does not adjust the quoted price for these investments, even in situations where the Company holds a large position and a sale could reasonably impact the quoted price.

+Level 2 - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
+Periodically, the Company holds investments in corporate bonds, municipal bonds and other debt securities, the estimated fair values of which are based on prices provided by external pricing services.
+The Company also periodically holds foreign exchange currency forward contracts, the estimated fair value of which is based on foreign currency exchange rates provided by external services.

+Level 3 - Pricing inputs are unobservable for the investment and includes situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgment or estimation.